Updated March 31, 2026

 - Virginia businesses with 2 or more employees must carry workers' compensation insurance; sole proprietors, partners, corporate officers, and farm laborers are exempt under the state rule provided.

-- Virginia requires businesses to maintain proof of general liability coverage for most commercial leases, so salon owners should be ready to show coverage when renting booth, suite, or storefront space.
+- Most commercial leases in Virginia require proof of general liability coverage, so salon owners should be ready to show coverage when renting booth, suite, or storefront space.

 - Salon owners should confirm their policy includes the liability coverage and property coverage needed for lease requirements, client-facing services, and equipment protection.